 The new strategy, published today by the Department for Digital, Culture, Media and Sport, sets out a wide range of principles and initiatives that it says will shape the relationship between charities and government and underline the role that the charity sector plays in society.

-Caron Bradshaw, chief executive of the Charity Finance Group, said there are some positives in the strategy, but said she was "disappointed that it doesn’t go further".
+Caron Bradshaw, chief executive of the Charity Finance Group, said there were some positives in the strategy, but she was "disappointed that it doesn’t go further".

 "We need to see cross-government support for the role the sector plays and appropriate investment if this is to avoid being just more warm words," Bradshaw said.

 Peter Holbrook, chief executive of Social Enterprise UK, said that the strategy could be "a good springboard for social enterprise" and welcomed its ambition.

 "We must turn that ambition into action," Holbrook said.
 "We cannot assume government will act on its own.
 Social enterprises and our supporters must keep up the pressure and hold government to account if we are to curate a fairer and more inclusive economy.

 "There is a risk that the strategy will simply push the big issues facing society and the sector back into the long grass.
 We must make sure that this doesn’t become the reality."